korningf/arch-ops/dev-ops.md

 ## CI/CD/CT

-Continuous Integration, Continuous Deployment/Delivery and Continuous Testing
+Continuous Integration, Continuous Deployment / Delivery, and Continuous Testing

 is done by the factory using jobs, triggers, and an agile assisted release cycle.